Academia.edu no longer supports Internet Explorer.

 The Hellenistic coinage of Histria (Istros), Callatis and Tomis circumscribes the types issued by the local workshops as a sign of the political and economical authority of these West-Pontic colonies during this chronological framework.
 The main purpose of these monetary issues was to be used as payment means, at an imposed value, validated on the local market and inside the chora, and sometimes on larger geographic areas as well.
 At the same time the coins represent items of propaganda and social display, their iconography corresponding to deities significant both inside the area controlled or influenced by the cities and beyond.
 Also, the gods’ presence on the coins, accompanied on the reverse by their characteristic attributes, is just another way of paying them homage.
 During the Hellenistic times, in general, such representations are characterised by expressivity and artistic quality.
 The presence of specific deities on coinage is dictated by religious criteria (each colony favouring various cults and gods), but also by the historical and military contexts which influence directly the situation of the analysed cities, inclusively from the point of view of their economical and commercial life.
 This paper focuses on several new observations concerning relevant aspects of the West-Pontic monetary iconography during the Hellenistic period until the complete instauration of the Roman authority in Dobrudja.

-Journal of Neuro and Oncology Research, 2023
+International Journal of Research and Analytical Reviews (IJRAR), 2023